radicle-dev/old.radicle.xyz/content/docs/faq.rst

 Can I collaborate on a local area network without an internet connection?
 =========================================================================

-No. IPFS requires a direct connection to bootstrap nodes in order to read and write data from the network.
+No. IPFS needs to connect to bootstrap nodes in order to read and write data from the network so a direct connection to the internet is required.

 Can I collaborate privately?
 ============================

 Radicle does not explicitly support private collaboration.
-All data, projects, and peer-to-peer communication is publicly available on the IPFS network, such that anybody with your project ID can find out everything about your project.
+All data, projects, and peer-to-peer communication is publicly available on the IPFS network to anyone who knows your project ID.

 Can I use the Radicle collaboration apps with my favorite editor?
 =================================================================